hainayanda/HTTPTaskPublisher/README.md

     .sink { ... }
 ```

 The closure will be called when the request is failing and producing `HTTPURLError`.
-You can decide based on this and return `HTTPDataTaskRetryDecision` as retry decision result.
-It will then used to determined that the request should be retried or not.
+You can decide based on this and return `HTTPDataTaskRetryDecision` as the retry decision result.
+It will then be used to determine whether the request should be retried or not.
-`HTTPDataTaskRetryDecision` is enumeration that declared like this:
+`HTTPDataTaskRetryDecision` is an enumeration that is declared like this:

 ```swift
 public enum HTTPDataTaskRetryDecision: Equatable {